Eppley Airfield: Location

-The airport is northeast of downtown in east Omaha.
-Although the airport is in Nebraska on the west side of the Missouri River, it is surrounded on the east, west, and south by Iowa: the Missouri River formed an oxbow west of the land that became Eppley Airfield.
-The river cut off the oxbow during an 1877 flood, leaving behind Carter Lake on a portion of its former course; the Supreme Court ruled in 1893 that though the land cut off by the river's changed route now lay west of the Missouri, it remained part of Iowa.
+The airport is northeast of Downtown Omaha in East Omaha.
+Although the airport is in Nebraska on the west side of the Missouri River, it is surrounded on the east, west, north, and south by Iowa: the Missouri River formed an oxbow west of the land that became Eppley Airfield, later cutting off the oxbow during an 1877 flood and creating Carter Lake on a portion of its former course.
+In 1893, the Supreme Court ruled that though the lake and the surrounding land cut off by the Missouri River's changed route now lay west of the river, they remained part of Iowa.
 This land eventually became the city of Carter Lake, Iowa.
+Due to this quirk, people traveling to the airport from areas other than North Omaha pass through Carter Lake.
+This can confuse people from outside the area when they see "Welcome to Iowa" signs on the way to the airport.

 History

-Eppley Airfield began as an extension of Levi Carter Park near East Omaha in 1925.
+Eppley Airfield began as an extension of Levi Carter Park in 1925.
 That year, the City of Omaha acquired 200 acre of cleared land on the east side of Carter Lake.
 Almost immediately, planes started landing and taking off there.
-A lawsuit was launched against the City in 1927 when a group wanted to build a hangar there.
+A lawsuit was filed against the city in 1927 when a group wanted to build a hangar there.
 The lawsuit failed, and the land was called both the Omaha Municipal Airport and the American Legion Airport.

 The April 1957 Official Airline Guide shows 42 scheduled airline departures per day, with 23 by United Airlines and 19 by Braniff International Airways.
-The airport is named for Eugene C. Eppley, founder of the Eppley Hotel chain, from whose estate $1 million was used to ready the then-Omaha Municipal Airport for jet aircraft in 1959–60.
-This was matched by the federal government and improvements were made to handle jets at the airport, which was renamed Eppley Airfield in his honor in 1960.
+In 1960, the airport was named for Eugene C. Eppley, founder of the Eppley Hotel chain, whose estate gave the city a $1 million grant, matched by the federal government, to ready the then-Omaha Municipal Airport for jet aircraft.
 The first jets to land in Omaha were United Boeing 720s in August 1960.

-The terminal building, opened in 1961, was designed by James C. Buckley, Inc. Concourse B opened in 1970, and was remodeled when Concourse A opened in 1986.
+The original terminal building opened in 1961 was designed by James C. Buckley, Inc. Concourse B opened in 1970, and was remodeled when Concourse A opened in 1986.

 In 2024, Eppley Airfield set an all-time record with 5,277,326 passengers served.